 Factories are rife with automation, and it’s no surprise—in factories, even the smallest productivity gains have a substantial scaling factor.
 As industrial efficiencies, cost-saving measures, and new technologies are uncovered, factories are an understandable test bed for innovation.

-There are countless use cases for well-employed IoT technology in a factory setting.
+There are countless Applications for well-employed IoT technology in a factory setting.
 Here are a few templates:

 - Remote monitoring of system health